- Home

 Does the idea of dating give you butterflies, or does it fill you with dread?
 If you’d love to have someone to share your life with but the idea of dating feels negative, it’s best to try and work out why.

 If you think it’s just nerves, there are ways around this.
 Online dating, for example, allows you to have those first few exploratory conversations before deciding whether you want to meet up in person.
 Many people find it much easier to let someone down gently online than they do in person.
-Our very own Rest Less dating site could be a helpful place to start where you can meet like minded over 50s.

 Try to be honest with yourself about any other reasons you might be cringing at the idea of getting romantic with someone new.
 Is it due to confidence?
 Are you still mourning the loss of a loved one?
 Do you not really have the time to give to dating?
 Are you worried about the idea of being intimate with someone for the first time in a while?

 Exploring what it is that’s making the idea of dating feel uncomfortable or awkward can help you take steps towards resolving it.
-If you’re really not sure why you’re feeling the way that you do, then it can help to talk things over with a friend or write things down in a journal
+If you’re really not sure why you’re feeling the way that you do, it can help to talk things over with a friend or write things down in a journal.

-But try to remember that while keeping your guard up and staying within your comfort zone can feel like a much safer option, stretching yourself to do things that feel slightly uncomfortable can lead to significant personal growth.
+But, remember that while keeping your guard up and staying within your comfort zone can feel like a much safer option, stretching yourself to do things that feel slightly uncomfortable can lead to significant personal growth.

 Final thoughts...

-Making the decision about whether or not to start dating again isn’t always easy and is so personal to each and every one of us.
+Making the decision about whether or not to start dating again isn’t always easy and is personal to each and every one of us.
 It can encourage you to face up to a lot of unclaimed baggage that you’ve been avoiding, and can also feel pretty daunting – especially if it’s been a while since you’ve been on a first date.

 Therefore, it’s important to take as long as you need to feel comfortable with the idea of putting yourself out there, and opening yourself up to the idea of finding love or companionship again.